How Reddit Is Adapting for Influencer Marketing

 The opportunity for creating an authentic sponsored content experience on Reddit is high.
 Reddit users are die-hard, avant-garde, and disruptive.
 This is why memes are the best way to advertise on Reddit.
 They’re native, subtle and humorous- perfect for upvoting and sharing with others.

 Reddit is one of the best-kept secrets for marketers.
 The best way to establish influence is to pretend like you’re aren’t influential at all.

 Want to learn more about memes as branded content?
-Reach out!
+Visit Captiv8.io for more info!